Roslovets-Inc/ckeditor5-build-strapi-wysiwyg/README.md

-CKEditor 5 enhanced editor for Strapi
+# Enhanced build of CKEditor 5 for Strapi

 Enhanced CKEditor 5 build for Strapi WYSIWYG editor replacement.